scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Pagination

-Pagination links are given a "data-search" attribute whose value uses the pattern `pagination-[slug of the link text]`.
+Pagination links get a 'data-search' attribute whose value uses the pattern `pagination-[slug of the link text]`.

 {% highlight html %}
 <a href="#" class="ds_pagination__link" data-search="pagination-11">11</a>

+<a href="#" class="ds_pagination__link" data-search="pagination-prev">Prev</a>
 {% endhighlight %}

-"Load more" links in pagination components are given a "data-search" attribute of `pagination-more`.
+"Load more" links in pagination components get a 'data-search' attribute of `pagination-more`.

 {% highlight html %}
 <button class="ds_button" data-search="pagination-more">Load more</button>